Arts and Culture

 Location: Southwest corner Mill Avenue and Rio Salado Parkway

-Michael Martin from the Tempe Tourism Office wanted to add to the public art landscape.
-He said, “I saw city signs that naturally became photo spots in other cities and I really wanted to have one in Tempe.
-The Tempe Tourism Office is thrilled to be able to support an art project in Tempe which will act as a point of pride for the community.”
+“I saw city signs that naturally became photo spots in other cities and I really wanted to have one in Tempe,” said Michael Martin President & CEO of Tempe Tourism.
+“We’re thrilled to be able to support an art project in Tempe, which will act as a point of pride for the community.”
+According to DTA, “For years we had been trying to find a space to have a TEMPE sign … we knew that having it in front of an iconic building was the perfect spot.
+We are thankful to Tempe Tourism for helping to make this possible.”
 The letters were installed by Merestone, a local event production company.

 “Meet Me at Daley Park” by Jake Early (@jakeearly)